tom-mi/iBrew/distro/README.md_parts/README_part4.md

 http://ip:port/
 ```

-Replacement for the Smarter app
+#### Replacement for the Smarter app

+Yeah I know the start and stop icons look terrible... and it is partly functional but you get no visual indicator it worked.
+Work in progress!

 ![devices](https://raw.githubusercontent.com/Tristan79/iBrew/master/distro/images/devices.png)

-Build in json rest api
+#### Build in JSON Rest API

+For bridging smarthome controllers or use it to integrate your appliance in your own website!

 ![rest](https://raw.githubusercontent.com/Tristan79/iBrew/master/distro/images/rest.png)

-You can setup your appliance without the Smarter app
+#### Setup

+You can setup your appliance without the Smarter app.
+Default settings, calibration, descaling or wifi setup... it does it all!
+No internet required.
+This means you can use and setup the kettle and the smarter coffee even if smarters servers disappears (chance of no smarter servers in 5 years 97%, I seen it before :-/)

 ![settings](https://raw.githubusercontent.com/Tristan79/iBrew/master/distro/images/settings.png)

+#### Statistics

-It keeps stats for you and you only! (and does not send them to me or smarter like the Smarter app does)
+It keeps stats for you, and you only!
+It does NOT send them (or anything else) to Smarter like the Smarter app does and definitly not to me...
+Keep your appliance usage to yourself, will you!

 ![stats](https://raw.githubusercontent.com/Tristan79/iBrew/master/distro/images/stats.png)

-Protocol description is fully interactive!
+#### Protocol description is fully interactive!

+Cuz my code sucks... :-)

 ![protocol](https://raw.githubusercontent.com/Tristan79/iBrew/master/distro/images/protocol.png)